San Gimignano medieval towers rising above Tuscan countryside vineyards

 Tour 9: Cinque Terre Day Trip with Seaside Villages & Boat Ride

-This version of the Cinque Terre experience leans into the coastal side.
-Alongside village visits, it usually includes a boat ride, giving you a sea-level view of the pastel villages along the cliffs.
+This version of the Cinque Terre experience makes the most of the coastline.
+Alongside visits to the villages, it usually includes a boat ride, which gives you a completely different perspective of the cliffs and colourful houses stacked above the sea.

-If the other Cinque Terre tour is about efficiency, this one is about views.
+If the other Cinque Terre day trip is about efficiency, this tour is very much about the views.

 Why book this Cinque Terre seaside tour?